Saints troll hotel over 'virus' row

 Southampton were forced to relocate to the Vale of Glamorgan hotel near Cardiff on Monday night, 40 miles away from the Liberty Stadium, which the review said was a "much longer trip to get to our meeting".

-It continued: "Fortunately, the experience didn't sour out trip.
+It continued: "Fortunately, the experience didn't sour our trip.
 Business meeting was extremely productive!"

 Hughes: Hotel switch 'dark arts' motivated Southampton